imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 1. For each of the OPCODEs which perform memory operations we want to preallocate memory at the start of the program.
    This is motivated by how we want to capture just the marginal OPCODE cost, irrespective of the cost of memory allocation, which is priced separately.
-   The caveat here is to not do this for OPCODEs which do not require it, as the preallocation is a rather expensive operation in terms of time of execution, and it adds a prohibitive amount of noise to computationally cheap OPCODEs.
+   The caveat here is to not do this for OPCODEs which do not require it, as the preallocation is a rather expensive operation in terms of the time of execution, and it adds a prohibitive amount of noise to computationally cheap OPCODEs.
 Luckily, we only require the preallocation for the rather expensive OPCODEs.
    These OPCODEs are: `CALLDATALOAD`, `CALLDATACOPY`, `RETURNDATACOPY`, `MLOAD`, `MSTORE`, `MSTORE8`, `CODECOPY`.
 2. `CALLDATACOPY` programs require us to keep a block of memory as the transaction call data.
    This is trivial to accomplish, given the ability to modify the EVM implementation (which we do anyway).